metal3-io/ip-address-manager/README.md

 ## API

 See the [API Documentation](docs/api.md) for details about the objects used with this controller.
-You can also see the [cluster deployment workflow](docs/deployment_workflow.md) for the outline of the deployment process.
+You, can also see the [cluster deployment workflow](docs/deployment_workflow.md) for the outline of the deployment process.